 Plus eco-friendly product is not harmful to the environment.

 It’s a win-win for your wallet and the earth!

-These are the four natural ingredients I use for making my own eco-friendly travel toiletries:
+These are the four basic natural ingredients I use for making my own eco-friendly travel toiletries:

 If possible, I either bring these essential oils with me or find them wherever I go.
 These are optional for some of the recipes below.